Continuing Medical Education at THT 2024

 The Cardiovascular Research Foundation is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Cardiovascular Research Foundation designates this live activity for a maximum of TBD AMA PRA Category 1 Credits™ for physicians attending THT 2024.
+The Cardiovascular Research Foundation designates this live activity for a maximum of 16 AMA PRA Category 1 Credits™ for physicians attending THT 2024.
 Physicians can claim credit commensurate with the extent of their participation in the activity.

 Documentation of awarded credit is provided for registered attendees in exchange for completed activity evaluations.
 CME, MOC, and Certificate of Attendance can be claimed through the CRF Events App (available via the iOS App Store or the Google Play Store) or the CRF CME Portal.

 Participants will earn MOC points equivalent to the number of CME credits claimed for the activity.
-Successful completion of this CME activity enables the participant to earn up to TBD MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity enables the participant to earn up to 16 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting American Board of Internal Medicine (ABIM) MOC points.

 As a CME provider accredited by the Accreditation Council for Continuing Medical Education (ACCME), CRF is committed to ensuring balance, independence, objectivity, and scientific rigor in all its sponsored programs.
 Commercial support from industry does not influence educational content, faculty selection, and/or faculty presentations, and therefore, does not compromise the scientific integrity of the educational activity.